Author: handdgroup

 How do I check if a security guard has an SIA licence?

-Who is liable if a non-licensed guard is used?
+Who is liable if a business uses non-SIA licensed security guards?

-Are all security roles legally required to be SIA licensed?
+Are all security guards required to have an SIA licence?

-Why should I use an SIA approved security company?
+Why should I use an SIA-compliant security company?

 • Staff vs Professional Alarm Response: A Risk Comparison